ramongranda/openapi-anyenv-suite/docs/CI.md

 # CI Integration Guide

-This repo ships reusable CI workflows for GitHub Actions and a Jenkins pipeline example.
+This repo ships reusable CI workflows for GitHub Actions and a ready‑to‑use Jenkinsfile template.
 They run against your API repo that contains an OpenAPI spec.

 Inputs

 - `spec_path`: Path to your OpenAPI (e.g., `spec/openapi.yaml`).
 - `schema_lint`: `1`/`0` to include Redocly schema lint.
 - `grade_soft`: `1`/`0` to not fail grade even with errors.

 Artifacts

 - Bundle: `dist/bundled-<your-file>.yaml`
 - Grade report: `dist/grade-report.json`
 - Docs: `dist/index.html`